 Developing your reading skill and your understanding of research literature is one part of the course.
 As will be presentation skills.

-Currently the Lloydminster Public School Division and the Lloydminster Catholic School Division have confirmed practicum placements for fall 2025.
+Previously, the Lloydminster Public School Division and the Lloydminster Catholic School Division offered practicum placements in fall 2025.